gamingrobot/doingstuff.dev/content/posts/homelab-adventure-part-1.md

 These are the tools/software I decided on to meet each of the above goals.

-{% callout(type="info") %}
-The crossed out tools are things that have changed or been replaced since I wrote this in 2019.
+{%info()%}The crossed out tools are things that have changed or been replaced since I wrote this in 2019.{%end%}
-{% end %}

 ### Hosting Applications